rockset/terraform-provider-rockset/docs/resources/role.md

 Optional:

 - `cluster` (String) Rockset cluster ID for which this action is allowed.
-Only applies to Workspace actions.
-Defaults to '*ALL*' if not specified.
+Only valid for Workspace actions.
+Use '*ALL*' for actions which apply to all clusters.
 - `resource_name` (String) The resource on which this action is allowed.
 Defaults to 'All' if not specified.